dime35/ForceDirectedGraph/README.md

 ## My simulation
 My implementation is simply a demonstration of the algorithm.
 The app generates a random graph generated as follows:
-1. The user specifies the number of desired nodes and a specific p-value between 0 and 1
+1. The user specifies the number of desired nodes and a specific p-value between 0 and 1.
-2. For each pair of nodes, generate a random float between 0 and 1
+1. For each pair of nodes, generate a random float between 0 and 1.
-3. If p is less than our random number, assign an edge between those nodes
+1. If p is less than our random number, assign an edge between those nodes.

 Initial positions are generated randomly within the grid.
 After generating a random graph, the Frucherman-Reingold algorithm is applied to it.